IntersectMBO/plutus/doc/reference/glossary.rst

       See :ref:`what_is_a_ledger`.

-    forging
+    minting
-      A transaction which forges tokens creates new tokens, providing that the corresponding monetary policy script is satisfied.
-The amount forged can be negative, in which case the tokens will be destroyed instead of created.
+      A transaction which mints tokens creates new tokens, providing that the corresponding minting policy script is satisfied.
+The amount minted can be negative, in which case the tokens will be destroyed instead of created.

-    forging context
+    minting context
-      A data structure containing a summary of the transaction being validated, and the current forging policy which is being run.
+      A data structure containing a summary of the transaction being validated, and the current minting policy which is being run.

-    forging policy script
+    minting policy script
-      A script which must be satisfied in order for a transaction to forge tokens of the corresponding currency.
+      A script which must be satisfied in order for a transaction to mint tokens of the corresponding currency.

     Hydra